-Archaeology and Metal Detecting magazine Editor Dave Sadler was invited to be interviewed by the leading Facebook group in its Genre – British Medieval History this week.
-Here we thank Dave Pilling of British Medieval History for his permission in publishing the interview.
+Archaeology and Metal Detecting magazine Editor Dave Sadler was invited to be interviewed by the leading Facebook group in its Genre – British Medieval History Thank’s to Dave Pilling of British Medieval History for his permission in publishing the interview.

 It is also thanks to Dave that we ourselves will be introducing a similar concept to the magazine, with leading figures from the Archaeological, Historical and Metal Detecting Communities.